 One of the most durable protective coatings for steel is provided by applying a polyester powder coating over hot dip galvanized steel to provide a high grade architectural finish to steel items.
 Hot dip galvanizing is coating of metallic zinc bonded with steel to form a source of corrosion protection for steel.

 What are Powder Coatings?

-Polyester powders are thermosetting resins that are applied electrostatically to the steel surface and stoved at temperatures around 180 o C. This technology produces very uniform coatings that have an attractive architectural finish with excellent atmospheric weathering characteristics.
+Polyester powders are thermosetting resins that are applied electrostatically to the steel surfaceand cured at temperatures around 180 deg C (about 400 deg F).
+This technology produces very uniform coatings that have an attractive architectural finish with excellent atmospheric weathering characteristics.
 In combination with hot dip galvanized coatings, the powder coated product ensures maximum durability for steel components, which will generally provide 50+ years rust free life spans in most architectural applications.

 What are the problems with Powder Coating over Galvanizing?

 Hot dip galvanized surfaces have been acknowledged as difficult to powder coat since the technology was first developed in the 1960’s.
 Industrial Galvanizers commenced research in this area in 1986 which culminated in the construction of a purpose built powder coating plant at its Hexham (NSW) site in 1988 in conjunction with its galvanizing operations there.
 The three main problem areas associated with the powder coating of hot dip galvanized steel products are:

 Industrial Galvanizers of Australia investigates these problems, in conjunction with major polyester powder suppliers, resulting in the cause of these problems being better understood and polyester powder chemistry and plant procedures and design being modified to allow a consistent, quality assured polyester powder coated hot dip galvanized product to be supplied.